Expert Divorce Appraisals

 It’s common for married couples to buy property together or for newlyweds to add each other’s names to property titles.
 In the event of a divorce, this makes it much more likely that disagreements will occur when it comes to dividing assets and creating an amicable separation.
 Having an accurate divorce or matrimonial appraisal done in a prenuptial agreement, postnuptial agreement, or divorce settlement can simplify the process of dissolving the assets held in your marriage, at least in terms of home and property values.

 Considerations of property ownership

 As it pertains to a marriage, property value is an important consideration that you may not have thought about previously.
 If you own a home or multiple properties with another person, what is the best way to divide that property if you decide you no longer want to be involved with them?

 Not many people draft prenuptial or postnuptial agreements, but an appraisal before marriage can save you a lot of trouble.
-By having your home appraised as part of an agreement concerning how to divide your property in the potential case of divorce can simplify the division of assets, assuming that you and your spouse agree that the value of the home hasn’t changed since the initial agreement was signed.
+By having your property appraised as part of an agreement concerning how to divide the property in the potential case of divorce can simplify the division of assets, assuming that you and your spouse agree that the value of the property hasn’t changed since the initial agreement was signed.
 The most common action involved property ownership during a separation is called a buyout.